 Black Mist has been the subject of many forms of media.
 She has been featured in artwork by Kevin McBride with her daughter Misty's Morning Glory in the 2001 Pony Penning poster and they also a couple of ponies in the painting "Cezanne's Legacy".
 Black Mist was in a painting with her dam and her half sister Twister by Nancy Hogan Armour titled "Misty Legacy".
 She was also the subject of a painting by Caitlin McCauley.
-Black Mist was also the topic of a children's book by Kendy Allen titled Misty's Black Mist and the Christmas Parade, part of a series of books created for the Chincoteague Pony Centre.
+Black Mist was the topic of a children's book by Kendy Allen titled Misty's Black Mist and the Christmas Parade, part of a series of books created for the Chincoteague Pony Centre.
 A chapter on Black Mist written by her rider Kirsten Kauffman was published in Equus Magazine's 2003 book Straight from the Heart II.
-She was also in Chincoteague Revisited by Jennifer Cording, Chincoteague Ponies by Victor Gentle, Out of the Sea: Today's Chincoteague Pony by Lois Szymanski, and was pictured alongside her daughter and eight other Misty ponies in Horses In Living Color by Barbara Livingston.
+She was also in Chincoteague Revisited by Jennifer Cording, Chincoteague Ponies by Victor Gentle, Out of the Sea: Today's Chincoteague Pony by Lois Szymanski.
+Black Mist was pictured alongside her daughter and eight other Misty ponies in Horses In Living Color by Barbara Livingston.
 A Cat's Meow piece with a picture of Black Mist standing on a stool which was only available on Chincoteague.

 Black Mist was on Chincoteague every summer for Pony Penning since the opening of the Chincoteague Pony Centre in 2000.
 She was seen performing in the pony shows and giving lessons.
 Because of her calm and well trained nature she was often chosen for public appearances, greeting the public, and once even for a wedding photoshoot.